 - Zuboraya is one of the most famous pufferfish / fugu restaurants.
 Pufferfish are considered a delicacy in Japan, often eaten raw as sashimi or cooked in soups.
 But if the fish are not carefully prepared they can be deadly.

-I stayed at capsule hotel New Japan (men only) which was actually a great base for your explorations of Osaka.
+My first time in Osaka, I stayed at capsule hotel New Japan (men only) which was actually a great base for your explorations of Osaka.
 It’s pretty much a men’s club meets capsule hotel meets spa and sauna.

 The best coffee in Osaka – according to me